anoop04singh/hashcards-avax/README.md

 HashCards is built to redefine the way cryptocurrency is gifted, combining the physical and digital worlds for a seamless experience.

 Developed and maintained by **Anoop Singh**.

+## Issues

+### Gas Fee for Redeeming Gift Cards

+Currently, when a new wallet attempts to redeem a gift card, they may encounter an issue if they lack the necessary gas fee.
+Without sufficient gas, the transaction will not go through.

+We are actively exploring solutions to resolve this issue, such as allowing the gas fee to be deducted from the amount in the gift card itself.
+This feature will ensure a smoother experience for all users and will be updated soon.